Menu Close

 If you are worried about a child’s speech and / or language, and you probably are or you wouldn’t be here, you quickly encounter a bewildering range of ideas and theories about linguistics and other angles on speech and language tberapy.
 Obviously, they can’t all be correct.
 Are they all equally suspect?
 Is theory just a distraction from the task of remediation?
 Or is there merit in a cautious evaluation?

 In my view, especially where children are involved, it is appropriate to be cautious and to take stock of the weight of the evidence.
 I try to do this in my proposal here which I have been working on since Nunes (2002).
 Plainly and rather obviously, speech and language have evolved as one of the distinguishing characters of the human species.
-By my proposal here, this evolution probably began some time before modern human ancestors diverged from Neanderthal ancestors about 650,000 years ago, involved at least seven steps, and was completed by aaround 135,000 years ago, according to Shigeru Miyagawa and others (2025).
+By my proposal here, this evolution probably began some time before modern human ancestors diverged from Neanderthal ancestors about 650,000 years ago, involved at least seven steps, and was completed by around 135,000 years ago, according to Shigeru Miyagawa and others (2025).
 Each step must have taken tens or hundreds of thousands of years to disperse through the ancestral human population, contributing one by one to what most proponents of TGG or biolinguistics regard as ‘Universal Grammar’, or the linguistically specific aspects of the modern human genome.
 This applies no matter how much general cognition has contributed to the process.